 - If you are extra active (very intensive physical activity/sports & a physical job) : Calorie-Calculation = BMR x 1.9

 How Breath Analyzers Help in Optimising Healthy Lifestyles

-A breath analyzer is a portable device that uses a person’s breath to determine their BMR.
+A breath analyzer is a portable device that uses a person’s breath to define how the body works.
+More than checking the number of calories burned, such devices allow tracking how the body reacts to food to fuel the various daily activities.
 This can enable the user to make an informed decision regarding their health and fitness.
-How is this device able to do this?
-It measures the users’ oxygen usage and carbon dioxide output and uses this information to estimate the basal metabolic rate.
+How is such a device able to do this?
+It measures the users’ oxygen usage and carbon dioxide output and uses it to estimate the basal metabolic rate.

-Based on the basal metabolic rate it has determined, it can offer valuable suggestions on the calories a person needs.
-It can also offer other suggestions regarding health, but this depends on the complexity of the device in question.
+The basal metabolic rate it has determined can offer valuable suggestions on the calories a person needs.
+It can also offer other health suggestions, but this depends on the complexity of the device in question.

 Breath analyzers can be in two forms: